EGA engages all staff in energy efficiency during weeklong environment campaign

-United Arab Emirates: Emirates Global Aluminium, the largest industrial company in the United Arab Emirates outside oil and gas, is this week calling on all its 7,000 employees to find ways to reduce energy consumption during its annual Environment Week campaign.
+United Arab Emirates, 05 November 2018: Emirates Global Aluminium, the largest industrial company in the United Arab Emirates outside oil and gas, is this week calling on all its 7,000 employees to find ways to reduce energy consumption during its annual Environment Week campaign.

 Producing aluminium is energy intensive and EGA has focused on research and development for more than 25 years to improve the energy efficiency of its smelting process.